cbranch101/react-wiring-library/docSite/website/docs/basics/structure.md

 # Setting up Basic Wiring Structure

+Once we know which parts of our component we want to target, and how we're going to target them, it's just a matter of a building out the data structure that `react-wiring-library` will use to traverse your elements.

+While the different options for capturing all of the different variations of components can get pretty involved, the core idea is very simple.
+You're going to be building a tree, where each node in the tree is a DOM element.
+Each node will describe how to find that DOM element, add any required interactions specific to that element, and describe how the element should be serialized in the final snapshot.

+## Scaffolding

 To get started, we need to add a single file called `testRender.js`(just a convention).
 This function will be a replacement for the standard render function imported from `react-testing-library`.
 In general, This file will define all of the test interactions and serializers(wiring) for your entire app.

 In this file, import `getRender` pass in your wiring object, and export the result of calling the function so it can be used in your tests